- Wireless Speakers for Church Nursery – Determining the Best!

 Another option is to place a Bluetooth wireless speaker in your church nursery like the Ultimate Ears Bluetooth Speaker or the Mackie Bluetooth Speaker.
 I would recommend that you do not use Bose speakers.
 They are way too expensive for what they do, especially in this situation.

 When thinking about using this method be aware that you will need to make sure that they have enough signal strength to go through walls.
 Not all Bluetooth speakers are created equal.
-Your little home Bluetooth speaker system might not work in this type of setting because of the distance to the nursery and the amount of walls that it has to penetrate.
+Your little home Bluetooth speaker system might not work in this type of setting because of the distance to the nursery and the number of walls that it has to penetrate.

 Another option is to connect your mixer to a tablet that is Bluetooth enabled.
 This can be done by taking the auxiliary output of your sound system and connecting it to the line in of your computer or tablet.